 1200 Forrest Park Dr, Nashville, TN 37205 • (615) 356-8000

-Hours through October 27: Tuesday through Sunday, 9 a.m. to 5 p.m.; Closed Monday.
+Hours through November 1: Tuesday through Sunday, 9 a.m. to 4:30 p.m.; Separate ticket required to access Cheekwood from 5 p.m. to 10 p.m. for Chihuly Nights; Closed Monday.

 Whether you’re taking a stroll alone or with friends and family, Cheekwood Harvest is the perfect spot.
 The peaceful grounds offer all things fall with their famous Mum Explosion, consisting of over 5,000 chrysanthemums, scarecrows, a pumpkin patch and the iconic pumpkin house.
-Admission is $20 for adults, $16 for college students, $18 for seniors, $13 for ages 3-17, and free for children 2 and under.
+Admission is $19 for adults, $15 for students with ID, $17 for seniors, $12 for ages 3-17, and free for children 2 and under.
+Ticket prices increase by $5 to include mansion with indoor Chihuly.
 Parking is $5 on top of the initial ticket price.
+Please note that Cheekwood will be closing at 4:30 p.m. to prepare for Chihuly Nights.
+All guests will be asked to leave the property at that time, and separate ticket purchase is required to enter Chihuly Nights.
 Make sure to check the calendar when you go because Cheekwood often has special events like food trucks, beer gardens, and workshops in addition to their popular fall events.
 Visit Cafe 29, in the Cheekwood courtyard, for fresh coffee and a picnic to-go option at the pick-up window.

 Shuckles Corn Maze & Pumpkin Patch at Fiddle Dee Farms